Tejalsjsu/DeepGradientCompression/README.md

 *Further steps-*

-1. *Optimizing Thresholding *I am going through a couple of research papers that suggest optimal way of finding threshold.
+1. Optimizing Thresholding - I am going through a couple of research papers that suggest optimal way of finding threshold.
 I am trying to implement e sampling to reduce top-k selection time.
 Where I plan to sample only 0.1% to 1% of the gradients and perform top-k selection on the samples to estimate the threshold for the entire population.
 If the number of gradients exceeding the threshold is far more than expected, a precise threshold is calculated from the already-selected gradients.
 Hierarchically calculating the threshold significantly reduces top-k selection time.
 This would reduce the overall training time and still help maintain the accuracy.
 2. Conduct experiments on BERT pre training 32 nodes.